GeomHair: Reconstruction of Hair Strands from Colorless 3D Scans: Abstract

 \section{Abstract}

 We propose a novel method that reconstructs hair strands directly from colorless 3D scans by leveraging multi-modal hair orientation extraction.
-Hair strand reconstruction is a fundamental problem in computer vision and graphics that can be used for high-fidelity digital avatar synthesis, animation, and AR/VR applications.
-However, accurately recovering hair strands from raw scan data remains challenging due to human hair's complex and fine-grained structure.
-Existing methods typically rely on RGB captures, which can be sensitive to the environment and can be a challenging domain for extracting the orientation of guiding strands, especially in the case of challenging hairstyles.
-To reconstruct the hair purely from the observed geometry, our method finds sharp surface features directly on the scan and estimates strand orientation through a neural 2D line detector applied to the renderings of scan shading.
-Additionally, we incorporate a diffusion prior trained on a diverse set of synthetic hair scans, refined with an improved noise schedule, and adapted to the reconstructed contents via a scan-specific text prompt.
-We demonstrate that this combination of supervision signals enables accurate reconstruction of both simple and intricate hairstyles without relying on color information.
-To facilitate further research, we introduce Strands400, the largest publicly available dataset of hair strands with detailed surface geometry extracted from real-world data, which contains reconstructed hair strands from the scans of 400 subjects.
+Hair strand reconstruction is a fundamental problem in computer vision and graphics, essential for high-fidelity digital avatar synthesis, animation, and AR/VR applications.
+However, accurately recovering hair strands from raw scan data remains challenging due to the complex and fine-grained structure of human hair, and none of the existing methods operate on colorless 3D geometry alone.
+To address this gap, our method directly identifies sharp surface features on the scan and estimates strand orientation using a neural 2D line detector applied to the renderings of scan shading.
+Additionally, we incorporate a diffusion prior trained on a diverse set of synthetic hair scans, refined with a noise schedule, and adapted to the reconstructed contents via a scan-specific text prompt.
+We demonstrate that this combination of supervision signals enables accurate reconstruction of both simple and intricate hairstyles from geometry alone.
+By enabling strand extraction from 3D scans, we compile Strands400, the largest publicly available dataset of hair strands with detailed surface geometry extracted from real-world data, comprising reconstructions from 400 subjects' scans.
+Strands400 enables training data-driven generative models for downstream tasks such as image-to-strands and text-to-strands.
+Moreover, our method applies to designer mesh assets, supporting a practical CG workflow where artists model hair as meshes and need strand-level representations for simulation and rendering.
+All code and data will be released for research purposes on \url{https://seva100.github.io/GeomHair/}.